 The Scorecard has been created specifically to be easy to use for everyone, you will be taken through the tool step by step with guidance provided throughout.

 During the first stage of the Scorecard you will be asked a series of ‘wayfinder’ questions – these ‘wayfinder’ questions tailor the Scorecard and ensure that the statements you will be presented with are relevant to the scheme being tested (e.g. if the scheme to be tested concerns town centre retail you will not be asked about mineral extraction).

 The responses you provide should be guided as far as possible by objective scheme information.
 The Scorecard is a user-led tool and the user is encouraged to make an educated judgement for those statements which are unable to be answered empirically.
 Additionally, if relevant scheme information is not available (such as an outline scheme) the process of completing the Scorecard becomes more ‘commitment’ based e.g. the proposal will commit to providing a sufficient amount of employment space to justify the relevant economic question being strongly agreed with.
 However, if you feel that the statement isn't relevant to your proposals, you can select 'Not Applicable'.
 Your score will not be penalised if you do this, but you should try to provide reasons why the statement isn't relevant in the notes section.

-The whole process should take between 30 and 50 minutes to complete and you will need scheme details to hand throughout.
+The whole process should take about an hour to complete and you will need scheme details to hand throughout.

 Through wide-spread use of this tool, it is hoped that planning decisions will start to become more objective, transparent and consistent, and a wider, more blanket understanding of sustainable development will begin to emerge.